 - Subthreshold depression – you have fewer than the 5 symptoms needed to make a diagnosis of depression.
 So, it is not classed as depression.
 But, the symptoms you do have are troublesome and cause distress.

-Women tend to develop depression more often than men.
-Particularly common times for women to become depressed are after childbirth (postnatal depression) and the menopause.
+- Women tend to develop depression more often than men.
+Particularly common times for women to become depressed are after childbirth (postnatal depression) and menopause.

-An underactive pituitary gland can be a reason for depression.
-It makes various hormones which have various actions.
+- An underactive pituitary gland can be a reason for depression.
+It makes various hormones that have various actions.
 Sometimes one hormone can be deficient; sometimes more than one.

 Some myths and other points about Depression